beleon/sokoban/README.md

 stack build && stack exec sokoban
 ```

-to first build and the run Sokoban.
+to first build and then run Sokoban.

 # How to play